FairwindsOps/pentagon/docs/getting-started.md

 ## Usage
 ### QUICK START
 * `pentagon start-project <project-name> --aws-access-key <aws-access-key> --aws-secret-key <aws-secret-key> --aws-default-region <aws-default-region>`
-  * With the above basic options set, all defaults will be set for you and unless values need to be updated, you should be able to run terraform after creating the S3 Bucket to store state (`state-store-bucket`).
+  * With the above basic options set, all defaults will be set for you and unless values need to be updated, you should be able to run terraform after creating the S3 Bucket to store state (`infrastructure-bucket`).
   * You may set

 ### Start new project
 * `pentagon start-project <project-name> <options>`